Gravitational Entropy: Electromagnetism and Kerr-Newman black holes

 Following the prescription outlined for gravity, we find an extra contribution to the presymplectic potential that must be added to the gravitational contribution \eqref{eq:theta_grav}

-The electromagnetic field then gives rise to some extra contributions to the various quantities we have discussed in the purely gravitational case.
-There will be therefore extra terms in the gravitational Noether current which can be derived in exactly as in the purely gravitational case.
-Also, in addition to diffeomorphism the theory has a $U(1)$ gauge symmetry.
+The electromagnetic field then gives rise to some extra contributions to the various quantities we have discussed in the purely gravitational case (see also \cite{Gao:2001ut,Hajian:2015xlp}).
+There will therefore be extra terms in the gravitational Noether current which can be derived exactly as in the purely gravitational case.
+Also, in addition to diffeomorphism, the theory has a $U(1)$ gauge symmetry.
 Taking this into account, we find the Noether current conjugate to the diffeomorphism $\xi$ and $U(1)$ gauge transformation $\epsilon$ to be

 As before, if the Einstein equations and the Maxwell equations are both satisfied, $\hat J^a_\text{(em+grav)}$ is conserved and yields

 It is straightforward to show that the presymplectic three-form is related to the current conjugate to $\xi$ and $\epsilon$ in a way analogous to the gravitational case \eqref{eq:psw},